baendlorel/colorful-titlebar/README.md

   ![Arc Left Effect](assets/arc-left.png)

+- **Related Configs**: Through `colorful-titlebar.gradientBrightness` and `colorful-titlebar.gradientDarkness`, we can control the brightness and darkness of the gradient overlays.

 ### Requirements

 The extension requires VS Code's title bar style to be set to "custom".
 If not configured, the extension will prompt you to change it automatically.